 3. Ground-Up Development: High Reward Potential and Strategic Design Advantages

 Ground-up self-storage development offers a compelling blend of elevated return potential and long-term operational advantages.
-Unlike projects that need retrofitting to existing structures, new construction allows sponsors to build purposefully while tailoring the facility to market needs from the ground up.
+Unlike projects that require retrofitting existing structures, new construction allows sponsors to build purposefully, tailoring the facility to market needs from the ground up.

 This approach offers several key benefits: